 How can I pay for my child’s lunch?

 Lunch is $2.50 per day.
 While students can pay for their lunch in line, we recommend parents depositing money in their child’s lunch account to pay weekly or bi-weekly.
-Lunch account money should be taken to the cafeteria before school starts (during breakfast) to insure your child’s account is properly credited before lunch.
+Lunch account money should be taken to the cafeteria before school starts (during breakfast) to ensure your child’s account is properly credited before lunch.
 Money orders or checks should be made out to the school cafeteria lunch fund and include the student’s name.
 Please be aware that there is a service charge for non-sufficient funds returned checks.
 We also recommend you take advantage of our online meal prepayment system at EZSchoolPay.com.
 Registration instructions can be found here.

 How can I apply for Free or Reduced Meals for my child?

-Please remember a new application must be submitted every school year.
+We encourage all families to apply for free or reduced-price meals even if you don’t think you will qualify.
+A new application must be submitted every school year.
 You can get a Free and Reduced Lunch Application from your school’s office, cafeteria, or print one from our website or for faster processing submit one online at EZMealApp.com.
 Please submit paper applications directly to the cafeteria manager to be processed.
 A user guide for EZMealApp.com can be found here.

 How can I check the balance of my child’s lunch account?

-Call the Cafeteria Manager at your child’s school and request a print out of your child’s meal history and account balance.
+Call the Cafeteria Manager at your child’s school and request a printout of your child’s meal history and account balance.
 This information will be put in a sealed envelope and sent home with your child.
 Additionally, when your child’s account balance drops to the equivalent of two lunches, the cafeteria manager will provide a verbal lunch account reminder to your child.

 My child requires a special diet, how can you help?